nmayorov/nmayorov.github.io/content/posts/nonlinear_batch_estimation.md

 It might be necessary to combine criteria 1, 2, 3 with a check on the constraints violation norm Selecting a proper criteria requires experimentation as well.

+# Error covariance estimation

+Error covariance estimates for $X_k$ and $W_k$ are taken from the linear smoother output from the last iteration.

 # Conclusion